shashank23p/node-easy-crud/README.md

 This package is ment to make creating CRUD application for your node express mongo environment easy.
 Light Weight with **Zero Dependency**

 It will Create API endpoints for Adding, Reading, Updating, Deleting form given mongoDB collection. you just simply have to provide a mongoose model to the constructor.
-Also provide a form structure for frontend so that one can create a edit or add action forms easliy
+It also provides form structure for frontend so that one can create a edit or add action forms easliy

+a basic React component pacakge [react-node-easy-crud](https://www.npmjs.com/package/react-node-easy-crud) is created to make quick curd UI for **node-easy-crud**.
+*I need help for creating a front end packages for Anguler, Vui, and React which will run greate with **node-easy-crud***.

 ## Installation